biometrics/openbr/docs/docs/docs/plugins/classification.md

 * **author:** Josh Klontz
 * **properties:**

-Name | Type | Description
+Property | Type | Description
 --- | --- | ---
 key | QString | Metadata key to pass input values to SVM.
 Actual lookup key is "key_value" where value is each value in the parameter values.
 Default is "". values | QStringList | Metadata keys to pass input values to SVM.
 Actual lookup key is "key_value" where key is the parameter key and value is each value in this list.
-Each passed value trains a new SVM with the input values found in metadata["key_value"].
+Each passed value trains a new SVM with the input values found in metadata<ul><li>"key_value"</li></ul>.
 Default is "". isMeta | bool | If true, "Average+SaveMat(predicted_key_value)" is appended to each classifier.
 If false, nothing is appended.
 Default is false.

 ---